Administration🔗

 System software updates are imported in Software Packages from Administration/Software Packages.

-Once your license is uploaded License Usage and Physical Port Usage bar graphs are viewable in Admin/License.
+Once your license is uploaded License Usage and Physical Port Usage bar graphs are viewable in Administration/License.
 Here, the user can see the date of licensing expiration, contact information for support, and reports of license and physical port usage.

 Certificates🔗